-These reviews from my family’s experiences can help you when making decisions about your cruise transportation and pre-cruise hotel stay:
+Depending on your cruise departure port, these reviews from my family’s experiences can help you when making decisions about your cruise transportation and pre-cruise hotel stay:

-Disney Cruise Planning Checklist [2-3 Months before Cruise]
+Disney Cruise Timeline 2-3 Months before Cruise

 As I mentioned above, first time cruisers with Disney Cruise Line may check-in and book activities typically 75 days before sailing.
 Your account should open up at midnight (eastern standard time) for you to begin the check-in process.